Nationalism: Breakup of Yugoslavia

 There was a rise in extreme nationalism after the Revolutions of 1989 had triggered the collapse of communism in the 1990s.
 That left many people with no identity.
 The people under communist rule had to integrate, but they now found themselves free to choose.
 That made long-dormant conflicts rise and create sources of serious conflict.
 When communism fell in Yugoslavia, serious conflict arose, which led to a rise in extreme nationalism.

-In his 1992 article Jihad vs. McWorld, Benjamin Barber proposed that the fall of communism would cause large numbers of people to search for unity and that small-scale wars would become common, as groups will attempt to redraw boundaries, identities, cultures and ideologies.
-The fall of communism also allowed for an "us vs. them" mentality to return.
-Governments would become vehicles for social interests, and the country would attempt to form national policies based on the majority culture, religion or ethnicity.
-Some newly sprouted democracies had large differences in policies on matters, which ranged from immigration and human rights to trade and commerce.

 The academic Steven Berg felt that the root of nationalist conflicts was the demand for autonomy and a separate existence.
 That nationalism can give rise to strong emotions, which may lead to a group fighting to survive, especially as after the fall of communism, political boundaries did not match ethnic boundaries.
 Serious conflicts often arose and escalated very easily, as individuals and groups acted upon their beliefs and caused death and destruction.
-When that happens, states unable to contain the conflict run the risk of slowing their progress at democratization.

-Yugoslavia was established after the First World War and was a merger of three separate ethnic groups: Serbs, Croats and Slovenes.
-The national census numbers from 1971 to 1981 measured an increase from 1.3% to 5.4% in the population that ethnically identified itself as Yugoslavs.
-That meant that the country, almost as a whole, was divided by distinctive religious, ethnic and national loyalties after nearly 50 years.

-In Yugoslavia, separating Croatia and Slovenia from the rest of Yugoslavia is an invisible line of previous conquests of the region.
-Croatia and Slovenia, in the northwest, were conquered by Catholics or Protestants and benefited from European history: the Renaissance, the French Revolution and the Industrial Revolution.
-That made them more inclined towards democracy.
-The remaining Yugoslavian territory was conquered by the Ottoman or Russian Empires, are Orthodox or Muslims, are less economically advanced and are less inclined toward democracy.